robertchenbao/twitter-analytic-program/README.md

 ## Introduction

 * Twitter Analytic Program (TAP) is a dashboard made for monitoring Twitter perception.
-* Built with Python, Bootstrap, Dash web framework, and scikit-learn
+* Built with Python, Pandas, React, scikit-learn, Dash web framework, and Bootstrap
-* Winner of Best in Fair at 2020 Thomas A. Edison Regional Inventor Fair
+* Winner of Best in Fair at the 2020 Thomas A. Edison Regional Inventor Fair

 ![IF Screenshot 1.3.4](https://raw.githubusercontent.com/robertchenbao/Pictures/master/uPic/IF%20Screenshot%201.3.4.png)